 Community Health Leaders

 Horseshoe Farm offers an intensive paid gap year (13 month) Community Health Leaders Fellowship.
-It is geared to top recent college graduates from around the nation interested in community health and education, non-profit and organizational management, social entrepreneurship, and community service leadership.
+The Fellowship has locations in Greensboro and Marion, Alabama and and a new site in Pomona, California (coming summer 2020).
+It is geared to top recent college graduates from around the nation interested in community health, health system innovation, organizational leadership and management, education, and service to others.

-The competitive Fellowship is a unique opportunity for high levels of responsibility and mentored hands on learning in a rapidly growing community based non-profit organization.
+The competitive Fellowship is a unique opportunity for high levels of responsibility and mentored hands on learning in Horseshoe Farm’s full range of community based programs for adults and children as well as in work with the broader community.
 It is also an opportunity to help shape community health locally and contribute to a model for communities across the country.
-Its ultimate aim is to prepare citizen service leaders needed for tomorrow's communities.

 Fellows receive an educational grant of $600/month, free housing, and valuable experience through:

-Front line service in and leadership of Horseshoe Farm's innovative community based programs for children and adults.
+Front line service in and leadership of Horseshoe Farm's full range of innovative community based programs for children and adults.

-Administrative, management, and operations responsibilities in a grassroots non-profit organization or community hospital.
+Administrative, management, and operations responsibilities in a grassroots community health organization.

 Working closely with a team of talented Fellows.